MJ-06/Dynamic-Object-Tracking/README.md

-# Understanding Multiple Object Tracking using DeepSORT
+# Person Tracking using DeepSORT